 Human Nature, Race, Evolution

 These sections explore biological anthropology, emphasizing biology and evolution as dynamic processes and anthropological documentation of human possibility.
 For a glimpse of how I attempt to teach biological anthropology in an Introduction to Anthropology course, see Anthropology 2017.
 These sections are also available on Amazon as a Kindle eBook, Anthropology I: Human Nature, Race, Evolution.
 However, I have been unable to update the Kindle edition since 2012-2013.
-I am currently working on updates to the webpages, which I’ll then reassemble in book form.
+I am currently working on updates to the webpages, which I will then reassemble in book form.

 Those looking to teach and learn Biological Anthropology as a textbook-free course can consult Dr. Holly Dunsworth’s 2017 Textbook-free Introduction to Human Origins and Evolution as a great resource.

 Anthropology’s search for human nature emphasized shared capacities in particular cultures.
 But humans are always in process–there is no human nature.